thu-ml/RIFLEx/README.md

 ## Multi GPU Inference ( *Recommended* )
 To **enhance inference speed** and **reproduce the demos** in our [project page](https://riflex-video.github.io/), please use the multi-gpu inference.
 Details can be found in the [`multi-gpu` branch](https://github.com/thu-ml/RIFLEx/tree/multi-gpu).

-## TODO List
-- [x] Release the code and fine-tuned HunyuanVideo for temporal extrapolation
-- [ ] Support more models (e.g., CogVideoX)
-- [ ] Release the code and model for spatial and joint spatial-temporal extrapolation

 ## References
 If you find the code useful, please cite